 Packet Loss vs. Error Correction Codes

-Comparing packet loss and error correction codes helps in understanding their roles in network performance.
+Understanding the differences between packet loss and error correction codes is essential for optimizing network performance.

 Mitigation Strategies

-Mitigating packet loss is essential for maintaining a robust and efficient network.
-Here are some effective strategies to reduce packet loss:
+Mitigating packet loss is essential for maintaining optimal network performance.
+Here are some effective strategies:

 - Bandwidth Management: Allocate sufficient bandwidth to prevent congestion.